All Episodes

 New Rasmussen poll shows that 62% of Republicans are more likely to vote because of what the Democrats did to Judge Kavanaugh compared to 54% of Democrats.

-It's investigation, it's impeachment, it's take the crumbs back and eliminate the tax cuts that have been helping the economy so much.
+And on top of that, Democrats keep, every time they open their mouth and they expose what their real agenda is, it's investigation, it's impeachment, it's take the crumbs back and eliminate the tax cuts that have been helping the economy so much.

-And of course, they want to keep Obamacare and actually quote strengthen it.
+And of course, they want to keep Obamacare and actually, quote, strengthen it.

 In other words, make it worse.